UniversalDependencies/docs/_ga/dep/nsubj.md

 udver: '2'
 ---

-A nominal subject is a noun phrase which is the syntactic subject of a clause.
+A nominal subject is a noun phrase which is the syntactic subject of a clause and which controls the verb contained within the clause.

 ### Examples